Alrysc/onb_docs/docs/onb_overview/enums/highlight.md

 `Highlight.None` will cause there to be no highlight on the Tile.

+## Hidden Tile

+Tiles with `TileState.Hidden` as their state will never highlight.

 ## Priority

 Calls to `Tile.set_highlight` for a particular Tile act as a request.
 If multiple